The Siege of Firebase Gloria: Plot

 Eventually, the Marines are able to repel the VC forces.
 However, the death toll is immense for both the Americans and the Viet Cong.
 Flanagan and Hafner find the badly wounded Di Nardo who says that he refuses to go home in his current condition and implores Hafner to mercy kill him.

 At the conclusion of the battle, the Viet Cong commander discovers that it was never his mission gain a victory over the Americans, but to lead his men to their deaths in order to allow the North Vietnamese Army to take a more substantial role in the war.
 Hafner explains that during the Tet Offensive the Viet Cong lost more than 55,000 men.
-The Americans are subsequently forced to abandon the base having lost too many men in the process of defending it.
-Hafner tearfully clutches his friend's dog tags and poignantly says "End of the story".
+The Americans are subsequently forced to abandon the base, having lost too many men in the process of defending it.
+Hafner tearfully clutches his friend's dog tags and poignantly says "End of the story, Nard".